Breast Conservation Surgery & Sentinel Node Biopsy

 The standard of care for Early Breast Cancer

-Breast Conservation Surgery has been the standard of care for more than twenty years; with local control rates and overall survival being equivalent to Mastectomy.
-With recent advances in imaging techniques such as MR Mammography and development of Breast Oncoplasty techniques, the overall results have further improved.
+Breast Conservation Surgery & Sentinel Node Biopsy has been the standard of care for more than twenty years; with local control rates and overall survival being equivalent to Mastectomy.
+With recent advances in imaging techniques such as MR Mammography and the development of Breast Oncoplasty techniques, the overall results have further improved.
 Moreover with advances in Nuclear Medicine such as Sentinel Node Biopsy; we now also talk about conservative surgery for the axilla, thus limiting the post-operative complications of axillary dissection.

 A 46 year old pre-menopausal female presented to our Institute with a recently noticed lump in left breast.
 On clinical examination there was a 2×2 cm size well defined lump in upper outer quadrant of left breast, with no significant palpable axillary lymphadenopathy.
 Digital mammogram done elsewhere showed a dense breast with a diffuse suspicious opacity in left breast.
 Fine needle cytology done outside suggested a papillary lesion.
 In view of high index of suspicion of malignancy we performed MR Mammogram, which showed a well-defined lesion in left breast upper outer quadrant along with two other suspicious lesions in close proximity to the main tumor.
 MR characteristics were highly suspicious for malignancy.
 There were however no significant axillary lymph nodes seen on MR. Ultrasound Guided trucut biopsy from the lump was positive for Ductal carcinoma.
 Metastatic workup (Chest X Ray, Ultrasonography of abdomen and whole body bone scan) were unremarkable.